Bittern

 Educational outcomes in Bittern fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.6%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 11.7%, followed by graduate diplomas (3.1%) and postgraduate qualifications (2.8%).
 Vocational credentials are prevalent, with 42.3% of residents aged 15+ holding them, including advanced diplomas (11.9%) and certificates (30.4%).
-Educational participation is high at 25.1%, with 8.9% in primary education, 8.0% in secondary education, and 2.6% pursuing tertiary education.
+Educational participation is high at 25.1%, comprising 8.9% in primary education, 8.0% in secondary education, and 2.6% in tertiary education.

 Educational participation is notably high, with 25.1% of residents currently enrolled in formal education.
 This includes 8.9% in primary education, 8.0% in secondary education, and 2.6% pursuing tertiary education.